6 RockATOP apprentices sign onSep 3, 2021

 Companies that have apprentices right now are ABCO Automation, Amcor Specialty Packaging, Bridgestone Aircraft Tire, Machine Specialties Inc., Pine Hall Brick, and Rockingham County Schools.
 Other partner companies include Culp Home Fashions, Dorada Foods, Henniges Automotive, and Smith Carolina.
 All of these partner companies provide employment, competitive wages, on-the-job training, mentors, books, fees, and equipment for the apprentices.

 “The dedication of these companies is unbelievable,” Tulloch-Moore said.
 “The investment and countless hours, the monthly and quarterly meetings, recruitment trips, 60+ hours interviewing and recruiting apprentices.
 There is tremendous time and energy spent selecting our RockATOP stars.
-They are teaching about electronics, machining, maintenance, PLCs, robots, finance … these are tremendous skills that are in high demand. “
+They are teaching about electronics, machining, maintenance, programmable logic controllers, robots, finance … these are tremendous skills that are in high demand.“

 Rockingham County Commissioner Mark Richardson, who also serves as chair of a regional workforce development organization at the Piedmont Triad Regional Council, told the apprentices that the county needs them.